a5creel/atus_travel_cost/README.md

 - write a demographic file "clean_data/my_demographics.csv" that can be merged back in later
 - use "my_codes.csv" to indicate which activities are mine of interest
+- drop obs if the recreation or leisure is located at home
-- if someone does outdoor recreation on a day, they do 1.2 activities
+- if someone does outdoor recreation on a day, they do ~1.19 activities (away from home)
-- if someone does indoor leisure on a day, they do 5.1 activites
+- if someone does indoor leisure on a day, they do ~2 activities (away from home)
+- next, conditioning on ppl doing an activity AND traveling for that activity
+- calculate average travel for the activity
+- write "clean_data/my_case_ids.csv" which is relevant caseids after the conditioning
+- write long data set "clean_data/my_activity_travel_long.csv" with number of choices for recreation and leisure by an individual on their interview data and the average travel cost for that activity

 Next steps:

-- will need to divide travel time by the number of activites you do that day and sort accordingly
-- get data a no trips set up
+- get data for no trips set up

-- look at notebook.
+how to use mlogit: https://chat.openai.com/share/2e6aec1d-3a2b-4a37-b0fd-9c2b381a6319